leighsalv/Ottergram-II/README.md

 **Clone** or **download** the repo

 ### Install
-  `[Node.js]`(https://nodejs.org/en/) and follow the prompts.
+  [`Node.js`](https://nodejs.org/en/) and follow the prompts.

   `browser-sync` in terminal to automatically reload browser: `npm install -g browser-sync`

 ### Run In Terminal
+cd/`directory-of-ottergram`/Ottergram-II-master
-cd/`directory-of-ottergram`/Ottergram-II-master change directory-of-ottergram to the directory in which you downloaded the repo
+> change `directory-of-ottergram` to the directory in which you downloaded the repo

-browser-sync start --server --browser "Google Chrome" --files "*.html, stylesheets/*.css, scripts/*.js"
+`browser-sync start --server --browser "Google Chrome" --files "*.html, stylesheets/*.css, scripts/*.js"` to view Ottergram on browser.